 Understanding your period can tell you more about yourself than you might imagine.
-Here are Clue CEO and co-founder Ida Tin's 5 reasons to track your period:
+Here are Clue Chairwoman and co-founder Ida Tin's 5 reasons to track your period:

 1. It can help you understand your unique patterns.